wmfs/generator-flobot/README.md

 ## Getting To Know Yeoman

- * Yeoman has a heart of gold.
+ * Yeoman has a heart of gold (apparently).
- * Yeoman is a person with feelings and opinions, but is very easy to work with.
+ * Yeoman is a person with feelings and opinions, but is very easy to work with (apparently).
- * Yeoman can be too opinionated at times but is easily convinced not to be.
+ * Yeoman can be too opinionated at times but is easily convinced not to be (apparently).
  * Feel free to [learn more about Yeoman](http://yeoman.io/).

 ## License